 - Physical examination

-Acoustic neuromas can be observed, or treated with surgery or radiation.
+Acoustic tumors can be observed, or treated with surgery or radiation.

-Every year, patients with NF2 should be evaluated with:
+People with NF2 should be regularly evaluated with these tests:

 - MRI of the brain and spinal cord